 Responsibilities: The patient view component allows physicians to observe the patient's overall score, acceleration score, braking score, cornering score, etc. From this data, alerts or notifications can be generated to alert physicians about changes in a patient's condition.
+They may also view all recorded drives and an overall summary scores page for analysis and comparison.

-Composition: This component includes all the patient's driving details such as overall profile, driving time, acceleration, braking, cornering, etc., and provides specific scores to provide a snapshot of the patient's recent driving.
+Composition: This component includes all the patient's driving details, such as overall profile, driving time, acceleration, braking, cornering, etc., and provides specific scores to provide a snapshot of the patient's recent driving.

-Uses/Interactions: This component allows the physician to access a patient's personal file to view their recent detailed driving data and conditions and make a quick judgment on the patient's condition.
+Uses/Interactions: This component allows the physician to access a patient's personal file to view their recent detailed driving data and conditions and quickly judge the patient's condition.